About Redesign of an Oxfordshire manor house by Pippa Paton Design

 Natural fabrics, cushions, throws and other accessories are used to add texture to the bedroom

-A beautiful sheepskin chaise adds texture and warmth against the exposed Cotswold stone wall and contemporary lines of the mezzanine level.
+A beautiful sheepskin chaise adds texture and warmth against the exposed Cotswold stone wall and contemporary lines of the mezzanine level, in this redesign of an Oxfordshire manor house by Pippa Paton Design.